 What do you consider to be measures that can be taken to better utilize digitization and move towards paperless approaches to clinical trials whilst safeguarding subject protections and data quality, measures that are suitable for countries of varying income levels around the world?

-Common platforms based on open source technology with appropriate digital security.
+Common platforms based on open-source technology with appropriate digital security.
 Standardised patient record sets facilitate routine collection of data in clinical practice and in turn then results in a higher quality of information being available for ‘draw down’ from healthcare records rather than needing the design of specific reporting instruments when patients are enrolled into clinical studies.

 Question 8